 - Hit the Add Role button in the User Roles section of the page to create your own user role, i.e. set of permissions.
 You can assign this role to user groups or individual user accounts afterwards.
 Instead of creating your own role, you can also make use of the built-in roles, which are listed below.
 This article explains what each of the available permissions in a role gives the user access to.Administrator : full access to asset managementAdministrator + Agent : full access to asset management and nearly full access to help desk tickets in own teams, except for the ability to edit other agents' notes, delete tickets or delete ticket attachmentsAgent 1st line : limited access to help desk tickets in own teamsAgent 2nd line : limited access to help desk tickets in own teams, less limited than the 1st line roleAsset manager : nearly full access to asset management, except for the ability to view help desk reports or run database scriptsAsset manager + Agent: nearly full access to asset management and nearly full access to help desk tickets in own teams, except for the ability to edit other agents' notes, delete tickets or delete ticket attachmentsView assets : read-only access to assetsView assets + agent 1st line : read-only access to assets and limited access to help desk tickets in own teamsView assets + agent 2nd line : read-only access to assets and limited access to help desk tickets in own teams

 - If necessary, hit the Add Local User or Add AD User button in the Users section of the page to add a Windows user account to the page, so you can give the user a role.
 By default, the page lists all users that have logged into the web console, but you can manually add additional users as well.
 Keep in mind that the AD popup only lists Active Directory users that have been scanned by Lansweeper.
-To scan AD users, follow the instructions in this article.
+Take a look at how you can scan AD users.

 - Assign a built-in or the custom user role you created earlier to one or more user accounts in the Users section of the page.
 Alternatively, assign the role to one or more Active Directory user groups in the User Roles section of the page.
 The group popup will automatically try to compile a list of groups in your domain to choose from, but you can also manually submit a group with the format NetBIOS domain name\group name.
 It is recommended that you give at least one user or group full access to Lansweeper by assigning the Administrator + Agent role or a custom role that includes all permissions.